hnarughoo/Sales-Insights-Data-Analysis-Project/README.md

 This case study simulates a real-world scenario where **Atliq Hardware**, a fast-growing computer hardware company in India, struggles with fragmented and unreliable sales reporting.
 By centralizing data through **MySQL** and visualizing key insights in **Power BI**, the project aims to empower the Sales Director with timely, actionable insights for strategic decision-making.

-## ❗Problem Statement
+## ❗ Problem Statement

-The Sales Director at Atliq Hardware is facing major challenges:
+Atliq Hardware faces several challenges in managing its sales reporting:

-- No centralized or real-time reporting system
+- No centralized or real-time reporting system to track sales performance
-- Overdependence on regional managers' **verbal updates** and **Excel files**
+- Heavy dependence on regional managers’ verbal updates and multiple Excel files
-- Difficulty tracking sales trends, regional performance, or weak product lines
+- Difficulty in identifying sales trends, regional strengths/weaknesses, and product line issues
-- A total of **69+ Excel files**, making consolidation tedious and error-prone
+- Maintenance of over **69+ Excel files** resulting in tedious, error-prone consolidation

 ## 🎯 Project Objectives